ilkin-mazak/QA-Automation-Learning-Journey/README.md

 Documenting my progress in mastering automation testing tools and frameworks.

 ## **About This Repository**
-This repository reflects my self-paced learning journey in QA automation, guided by Udemy courses and hands-on practice.
+This repository reflects my self-paced learning journey in QA automation, guided by Udemy courses and hands-on practice and internship mentors.
 While I cannot share proprietary code from my internship or course materials, this README outlines my projects, challenges, and key learnings.

 ---